DFHack/dfhack/docs/Plugins.rst

 digFlood
 --------
 Automatically digs out specified veins as they are discovered.
 It runs once every time a dwarf finishes a dig job.
 It will only dig out appropriate tiles that are adjacent to the finished dig job.
-To add a vein type, use `digFlood 1 [type]`.
+To add a vein type, use ``digFlood 1 [type]``.
 This will also enable the plugin.
-To remove a vein type, use `digFlood 0 [type] 1` to disable, then remove, then re-enable.
+To remove a vein type, use ``digFlood 0 [type] 1`` to disable, then remove, then re-enable.

-`digFlood 0` disable

-`digFlood 1` enable
+Usage:

+:help digflood:     detailed help message
+:digFlood 0:        disable the plugin
+:digFlood 1:        enable the plugin
-`digFlood 0 MICROCLINE COAL_BITUMINOUS 1` disable plugin, remove microcline and bituminous coal from monitoring, then re-enable the plugin
+:digFlood 0 MICROCLINE COAL_BITUMINOUS 1:
+                    disable plugin, remove microcline and bituminous coal from monitoring, then re-enable the plugin

-`digFlood CLEAR` remove all inorganics from monitoring
+:digFlood CLEAR:    remove all inorganics from monitoring

-`digFlood digAll1` ignore the monitor list and dig any vein
+:digFlood digAll1:  ignore the monitor list and dig any vein

-`digFlood digAll0` disable digAll mode
+:digFlood digAll0:  disable digAll mode

-See `help digFlood` for details.

 filltraffic
 -----------